- Al Jazeera's Investigative Unit uncovers Israel's covert influence campaign in Britain

 - Discussions between Israeli diplomat and British civil servant to 'take down' politicians revealed

-The Israeli government is in the midst of a brazen, covert influence campaign in Britain, a six-month undercover investigation by Al Jazeera will reveal.
+The undercover investigation reveals how the Israeli government is in the midst of a brazen, covert influence campaign in Britain.

-For half a year, Robin (alias), an undercover reporter, met with members of Britain's lobby network that enjoys strong support from the Israeli government by way of the Israeli embassy in London.
+For half a year, Robin (alias), an undercover reporter working with Al Jazeera's Investigative Unit, met with members of Britain's lobby network that enjoys strong support from the Israeli government by way of the Israeli embassy in London.

 Robin posed as a graduate activist with strong sympathies towards Israel who was eager to help combat the Boycott, Divestment and Sanctions movement prominent in Britain.